 The golden treasure beyond mechanical practice is the freedom unleashed from intuitive, intelligent, and continuous deep inner listening that informs each moment, and every decision about what to do next, on the mat.
 It doesn’t stop there: once it suffuses fresh life into asana practice, the sticky mat becomes a training site for experimenting with self-trust in other parts of life.

 The longer I’m in the teaching game, the more certain I am of just how uncertain I am about what kind of practice is best and most appropriate for you.
 I do my best to share the fundamentals of savvy alignment, the centrality of breath to the practice, and accessible meditation techniques.
-In the end, however, I know that your inner authority is more intelligent, more competent, and more reliably informed than I could ever be on how yoga is most appropriately expressed through you.
-My job, as I see it, is to help guide your exploration.
+In the end, however, I know that your inner authority is more informed, intelligent, and competent than I could ever be on how yoga is most appropriately expressed through you.
+My job, as I see it, is to help point you toward your own exploration.

 Meditation is the Heart of the Practice